Daniel-KM/Omeka-S-module-ContactUs/README.md

 echo $this->contactUs();
 ```

+Other helpers are `ContactUsSelection`,  `ContactUsSelection`, `ContactUsSelectionList`
+and `ContactUsSelector`.

+All the view helpers use themplates that are themable.
+For example, copy the
-The partial is themable: copy the file `common/contact-us.phtml` in your theme.
+file `common/contact-us.phtml` in your theme.

 ### Admin interface